-The fact that black and minority ethnic nurses are more likely to feel discriminated against at work sadly comes as little surprise, but it is no less shocking.
+The fact that black and minority ethnic nurses more likely to feel discriminated against in their workplace sadly comes as little surprise, but it is no less shocking.

-A report published this week specifically focused for the first time on data collected by trusts about how their BME workforce feel they are treated.
+An official report was published this week specifically focusing for the first time on data collected by trusts about how their BME workforce feel they are treated.

-It revealed that at eight of 10 trusts in England more BME staff report having experienced discrimination from a manager or colleague than their white counterparts.
-In most trusts, more BME employees than white staff also reported being harassed, bullied or abused by a colleague, and felt they were not offered equal career opportunities.
+It revealed that at eight of 10 trusts in England more BME staff report having personally experienced discrimination from a manager or colleague than their white counterparts.
+In most trusts, more BME employees than white staff also reported being harassed, bullied or abused by a colleague, and felt they were not offered equal opportunities for career progression.

 “More BME employees than white staff also reported being harassed, bullied or abused by a colleague”

-To some degree, the results are a reflection of wider society.
-But what gets me is that the NHS is so often cited as an example of a multi-cultural employer.
-Around one in five NHS nursing staff are from a BME background and the diversity of backgrounds has been a key argument of those campaigning against scrapping the student bursary.
+But what gets me about this is that the NHS is so often held up as an example of a multi-cultural employer with a very diverse workforce.
+Around one in five nursing staff in the NHS are from a BME background and the diversity of backgrounds among NHS nurses has been one of the key arguments put forward by those fighting against the scrapping of the student bursary.

 “How do we create a fairer place to work for all?”

-In 2012 the trust, which has one of the country’s largest concentrations of BME workers, launched a three-year drive to address a lack of BME staff in senior positions.
+In 2012 the trust, which has one of the largest concentrations of BME workers in the country, launched a three-year drive to address a lack of BME staff in senior positions at the organisation.
 Under its latest plans, the trust’s director of nursing will be “reverse mentored” by a junior member of BME staff, as part of efforts to tackle discrimination.

-Shining a light on the numbers, and naming and shaming trusts where necessary, is a good start, but as ever in nursing the spreading of best practice will be key.
+Shining a light on the numbers is a good start, with the naming and shaming of trusts where necessary, but as ever in nursing the spreading of best practice will be key, I believe.

-Tackling discrimination and improving diversity in senior positions won’t just be better for staff; it will be better for patients, better for the NHS – better for everyone.
+From my point of view, tackling discrimination and improving diversity in senior positions will be better for staff, better for patients, better for the NHS – better for everyone.